fieldtrip/website/tutorial/mvpa_light.md

 considered in each analysis: the given center time point and its two immediately preceding and following time points.
 It is worth noting that including neighbouring channels/frequencies/time points increases the feature space for the classifier.
-In current example, the feature space has the dimension 149 channel x 5 time points = 745.
+In the current example, the feature space has the dimension 149 channel x 5 time points = 745.
 A larger feature space provides more information to the classifier but it also is more computationally demanding and holds the danger of overfitting.